 Milk shakes and malts are also available.
 Alas, the chocolate shake has that indistinguishable “generic” shake taste that makes you wonder why they call it chocolate.
 It’s also cloying, almost tooth-decaying in its sweetness.
-Still, they’re served cold and can put out the fire in your tongue from that oh-so-good red chile.
+Still, they’re served cold and can put out the fire in your tongue (if you’re Texan) from that oh-so-good red chile.

 - The dogs are split to be cooked on the flat plate grille which I’m guessing is the original.
 Going that extra mile of splitting obviously brings out the true essence of hot dog flavor which is obviously also enhanced by the grille being seasoned after so many years.